RoboCop (character): 1987 costume

-Bottin was tasked with designing the RoboCop outfit.
-He had not previously designed as a robot and struggled to think of films where a robot portrayed a main character throughout.
+Rob Bottin was tasked with designing the RoboCop outfit.
+He had not previously designed a robot and struggled to think of films where a robot portrayed a main character throughout.
 He looked at the Star Wars film series, particularly the C-3PO character.
 The C-3PO costume consisted of stiff costumed extremities with a cloth midsection, which made movement and action scenes difficult.
 Bottin was also influenced by robots in the science fiction films Metropolis (1927) and The Day the Earth Stood Still (1951).

 Bottin's first concept was described as like a Marvel Comics superhero, based on his own appreciation for comic books.
 He developed around 50 different designs based on feedback from Verhoeven who pushed for a more machine-like character.
 Bottin said the designs inevitably returned to more human because the actor had to move while wearing it.
 Bottin briefly fell out with Verhoeven over the latter's criticism of his designs.
-Verhoeven said the outfit design was one of the project's most difficult aspects because he had unrealistic expectations about what he wanted after reading Japanese science fiction mangas.
+Verhoeven said the outfit design was one of the project's most difficult aspects because he had unrealistic expectations about what he wanted after reading Japanese science fiction manga.
 He admitted that he was wrong and that it took him too long to realize it, contributing to the outfit's delayed completion.
 Bottin's final design features lines that imply a constant forward momentum and speed.
 Bottin spent ten months designing the suit.

 The RoboCop outfit development was unprecedented, and both design and construction were more expensive and took longer than anticipated.
 Bottin and a 6-person team spent six months constructing the outfit.
 The outfit is effectively two suits: a flexible one made from foam latex (including the jaw, neck, gloves, abdomen, pelvis, and posterior) and painted black like cast iron; and semi- or completely rigid pieces placed over the former and made from Polyurethane (chest, limbs, and feet).
-Moving sections like limbs were joined together with aluminum and ball bearings.
+Moving sections like limbs were joined with aluminum and ball bearings.
 The entirety of the suit is supported by an internal harness of hooks, allowing for more action-heavy movements.
 Bottin was unfamiliar with polyurethane and unaware that it had a terrible smell and had to be primed with toxic chemicals before painting.
 Bottin used fiberglass to construct the helmet to spare Weller the polyurethane smell.
 Seven suits were made, including a fireproof version for the gas station explosion, and damaged suits to reflect the aftermath of assaults on RoboCop.
 The suits weighed 25 to 80 lb; reports vary.